DataDog/documentation/content/en/logs/log_configuration/sensitive_data_detection.md

   text: "Build a modern data compliance strategy with Datadog's Sensitive Data Scanner"
 ---

-<div class="alert alert-info">This page is about Sensitive Data Scanner, which is currently in private beta.
-Contact <a href="https://www.datadoghq.com/support/">Datadog Support</a> if you want to learn more or participate in the beta program. </div>

 ## Overview

-Sensitive data, such as US Social Security Numbers (SSN), credit card numbers, bank routing numbers, API keys, etc., are often exposed unintentionally in application logs and trace events, which can expose your organization to financial and privacy risks.
+Sensitive data, such as credit card numbers, bank routing numbers, API keys, OAuth tokens etc., are often exposed unintentionally in application logs and trace events, which can expose your organization to financial and privacy risks.

 Often businesses are required to identify, remediate, and prevent the exposure of such sensitive data within their logs due to organizational policies, compliance requirements, industry regulations, and privacy concerns.
 This is especially true for industries such as banking, financial services, healthcare, and insurance among others.